davidfu0826/computer_vision_triangulation/README.md

 # computer_vision_triangulation
-Using two images to construct a 3D model
+Using two images to construct a 3D model in MATLAB.